Humanistic psychology

 In an article from the Association for Humanistic Psychology, the benefits of humanistic therapy are described as having a "crucial opportunity to lead our troubled culture back to its own healthy path.
 More than any other therapy, Humanistic-Existential therapy models democracy.
 It imposes ideologies of others upon the client less than other therapeutic practices.
 Freedom to choose is maximized.
 We validate our clients' human potential."

 In the 20th century, humanistic psychology was referred to as the "third force" in psychology, distinct from earlier, less humanistic approaches of psychoanalysis and behaviorism.

 Its principal professional organizations in the US are the Association for Humanistic Psychology and the Society for Humanistic Psychology (Division 32 of the American Psychological Association).
 In Britain, there is the UK Association for Humanistic Psychology Practitioners.

 Differences with psychoanalytic theory and behaviorism

-To understand the key message of Maslow's humanistic theory (the basis of humanistic psychology) it is important to understand how Maslow first came to that theory.
 Through disagreement with the predominant theories at the time, developed by Freud and Skinner, Maslow was able to formulate the main points of humanistic theory.

 Maslow had the following criticisms of the two main theories at the time: